 About the Hawaii Clean Energy Initiative

 The Hawaii Clean Energy Initiative is charting a new path toward an energy-independent future for Hawaii.
-Today, imported oil supplies 90% of Hawaii’s energy.
+Today, imported oil supplies 80 percent of Hawaii’s energy.
 Our dependence on oil threatens our most precious resources—the land, air, and water that sustain us.
 And it places our economic security at risk.
 Simply stated, our current way of meeting our energy needs is not sustainable.
 We must alter our course.

 The Hawaii Clean Energy Initiative is a partnership between the State of Hawaii and the U.S. Department of Energy that launched in 2008.
 It brings together business leaders, policy makers, and concerned citizens committed to leading Hawaii to energy independence.

 Hawaii and the U.S. Department of Energy reaffirm commitment to clean energy initiative

 On September 15, 2014, the State of Hawaii and U.S. Department of Energy signed a Memorandum of Understanding reaffirming their commitment to the Hawaii Clean Energy Initiative, a long-term partnership to increase energy efficiencies and maximize the use of Hawaii’s abundant renewable energy resources.